mariadb-edwardstoever/mariadb_review/README.md

 SET DROP_OLD_SCHEMA_CREATE_NEW=NO;
 ```
 ***
-Currently, the supported method is running the script as root@localhost, assuming this user has SUPER privilege.
+Currently, the supported method for running mariadb_review.sql is as a user that has SUPER privilege.
+In most cases, this will be root@localhost.
 ***
 For a short-term run, you can launch the script from the command-line which will provide some output for your review:
 ```